-Seven Simple Balance Exercises for Seniors
+Seven Simple Balance Exercises for Active Adults

 Improving your stability can boost your confidence and help you avoid serious injuries from falling.
 The National Council on Aging reports that falls are the most common fatal injury for seniors with about 800,000 hospitalizations and 27,000 deaths each year.